-COUNTRY VICTIM PERPETRATOR RELATIONSHIP AND COHABITATION REQUIREMENTS PHILIPPINES 1.
-Woman 2.
-The woman's child Any person who is the woman/ victim's husband Any person who is the woman/ victim's former husband Any person with whom the woman has or had a sexual or dating relationship Any person with whom the woman has a common child Between husband and wife Between husband and former wife Between a perpetrator (regardless of gender) and a woman who are or were in a sexual or dating relation- ship with one another Between a male perpetrator and a woman with whom he has a common child Between a perpetrator and a woman's child
+Country Victim Perpetrator Relationship and Cohabitation Requirements PHILIPPINES The woman's child Any person who is the woman/victim's husband Any person who is the woman/victim's former husband Any person with whom the woman has or had a sexual or dating relationship Any person with whom the woman has a common child Between husband and wife Between husband and former wife Between a perpetrator (regardless of gender) and a woman who are or were in a sexual or dating relationship with one another Between a male perpetrator and a woman with whom he has a common child Between a perpetrator and a woman's child

-COUNTRY VICTIM PERPETRATOR RELATIONSHIP AND COHABITATION REQUIREMENTS TIMOR- LESTE 1.
-Any member of the family: a) Spouse or ex-spouse b) Person who lives or has lived with the perpetrator under conditions analogous to spouses, even though without cohabitation c) Relatives in the ascending and descending line of one or both spouses or of anyone in the situation referred to in the preceding paragraph, as long as they are the same relationship of dependency and part of the household economy d) Any other person who is part of the same context of dependency and part of the same context of dependency or household economy, including any person who carries out an activity in the household continuously and with a subordinated status 2.
-Any person with whom the perpetrator has or had an intimate relationship Any member of the family: a) Spouse or ex-spouse b) Person who live or has lived with the victim under conditions analogous to spouses, even though without cohabitation c) Relatives in the ascending and descending line of one or both spouses or of anyone in the situation referred to in the preceding paragraph, as long as they are the same relationship of dependency and part of the household economy d) Any other person who is part of the same context of dependency or household economy, including any person who carries out an activity in the household continuously and with a subordinated status Note: The law provides another element in determining whether an act is covered by the law: Where there is a situation of ascendancy, notably physical or economic Any person with whom the victim has or had an intimate relationship Relationships within family context (with or without cohabitation Note: The law provides another element in determining whether an act is covered by the law: Where there is a situation of ascendancy, notably physical or economic Intimate relationships (previous or present)
+Country Victim Perpetrator Relationship and Cohabitation Requirements TIMOR-LESTE 1.
+Any member of the family: a.
+Spouse or ex-spouse b.
+Person who lives or has lived with the perpetrator under conditions analogous to spouses, even though without cohabitation c.
+Relatives in the ascending and descending line of one or both spouses or of anyone in the situation referred to in the preceding paragraph, as long as they are the same relationship of dependency and part of the household economy d.
+Any other person who is part of the same context of dependency or household economy, including any person who carries out an activity in the household continuously and with a subordinated status 2.
+Any person with whom the perpetrator has or had an intimate relationship 1.
+Any member of the family: a.
+Spouse or ex-spouse b.
+Person who live or has lived with the victim under conditions analogous to spouses, even though without cohabitation c.
+Relatives in the ascending and descending line of one or both spouses or of anyone in the situation referred to in the preceding paragraph, as long as they are the same relationship of dependency and part of the household economy d.
+Any other person who is part of the same context of dependency or household economy, including any person who carries out an activity in the household continuously and with a subordinated status Note: The law provides another element in determining whether an act is covered by the law: Where there is a situation of ascendancy, notably physical or economic 2.
+Any person with whom the victim has or had an intimate relationship 1.
+Relationships within family context (with or without cohabitation Note: The law provides another element in determining whether an act is covered by the law: Where there is a situation of ascendancy, notably physical or economic 2.
+Intimate relationships (previous or present)